sludovicdelys/TIL/README.md

 🔖 https://laravel.com/docs/10.x/eloquent-factories#main-content

 Once my factory is defined, I can use its global `factory` function in my seed files to generate model instances of user.

+I used the PHP Artisan's Laravel Tinker in order to interact with my database on the commandline.
+I ran the factory below and specified its `count` record in order to generate five users.

+### Writing Seeders

+Next, I generated a seeder for my testcase : `php artisan make:seed TestUserSeeder` and included the factory run inside its file.

 ```
 class TestUserSeeder extends Seeder
 {